MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/security/office-365-security/manage-quarantined-messages-and-files.md

   Wanneer een bericht in quarantaine is verlopen, kunt u het niet herstellen.

-## <a name="use-the-security--compliance-center-to-manage-quarantined-email-messages"></a>Het beveiligings- & voor het beheren van e-mailberichten die in quarantaine zijn geplaatst
+## <a name="use-the-security--compliance-center-to-manage-quarantined-email-messages"></a>Het beveiligings- & voor het beheren van in quarantaine geplaatste e-mailberichten

 ### <a name="view-quarantined-email"></a>In quarantaine geplaatste e-mail weergeven